mikemcbride/dotfiles/README.md

 - You'll need to set up a new GitHub Personal Access Token to access GitHub from the command line.
 - Open any file in vim and run `:PackerInstall` to install all plugins

+### Shortcuts

+You can set keyboard shortcuts for switching to specific workspaces (desktops) in Mission Control.
+System Preferences > Keyboard > Shortcuts > Mission Control.
+I like to set them to Hyper + {workspace number}, so Hyper+1 takes me to desktop 1.
+I haven't figured out how to do this inside of the .macos script yet, so for now it's a manual change.

 ### Raycast

 In this repo there's a `/raycast/[file].rayconfig` that you can import to bring over all your Raycast preferences.
 It's password protected.
 The password is in 1Password.